 Glow Neon Tetras are not picky when it comes to food and will accept almost any tropical fish food flakes.
 They seem to prefer flakes over pellets, but aside from that, they will accept almost any brand.

-Some brands are better than others, and personally I prefer Hikari since they have less fillers and more protein than others, and my fish love it!
+Some brands are better than others, and personally, I prefer Hikari since they have fewer fillers and more protein than others, and my fish love it.

 No products found.

-Another great brand of Neon Tetra food is Fluval Bug Bites!
-As the name suggests they contain black soldier fly larvae, a natural and healthy source of highly digestible insect protein!
+Another great brand of Neon Tetra food is Fluval Bug Bites.
+As the name suggests they contain black soldier fly larvae, a natural and healthy source of highly digestible insect protein.
+Most frozen foods are also great for feeding your Neon Tetra fish.
+The best options are blood worms, brine shrimp, and tubifex worms.

 Since overfeeding can lead to excess ammonia, nitrite, and nitrate, it is important to feed several small meals per day.
 Neon Tetras are typically fed a few pinches of flakes, whatever they can eat in 20-35 seconds, two or three times a day.